yelbachir/multgam_pkg/README.md

 # multgam: automatic smoothing for multiple GAMs
 The Rcpp package `multgam` implements the empirical Bayes optimization algorithm described in El-Bachir and Davison (2019), which trains multiple generalized additive models (GAMs) and automatically tunes their L2 regularization hyper-parameters.
-Moreover, `multgam` provides automatic L2 regularization (ridge penalty) for multiple parametric non-linear regression models, where the linear or non-linear functions of inputs are not necessarily smooth but their regression weights are constrained by the L2 penalty with possibly different hyper-parameters.
+Moreover, `multgam` provides automatic ridge penalty for multiple parametric non-linear regression models, where the linear or non-linear functions of inputs are not necessarily smooth but their regression weights are constrained by the L2 penalty with possibly different hyper-parameters.

 The package `multgam` uses R as an interface for the optimization code implemented in C++, and uses the R package `mgcv` to set up the matrix of inputs, to visualize the learned functions, and to perform predictions.